SquareSquash/web/doc/README_FOR_APP.md

 ### Controllers

-For information about requests and responses, see {ApplicationController}.
+For information about requests and responses, see `ApplicationController`.

 ### Models